Tobey Maguire: 1989–1995: Early career

-1995–2002: Acclaim

-By the mid-1990s, he was working steadily but was also becoming involved in the hard-partying lifestyle of some of his fellow young actors.
-In 1995, he requested director Allan Moyle to release him from his part in the movie Empire Records.
-Moyle agreed, and all of Maguire's scenes were deleted from the final film.
-Maguire then sought help for a drinking problem from Alcoholics Anonymous; he has been sober ever since.
+1995–2001: Critical acclaim

-As part of his recovery from alcoholism and learning to deal with his self-described "addictive and compulsive nature", Maguire changed his career path slightly to obtain roles where he and DiCaprio would not always be in competition for the same part, and the move paid off when given the role of Paul Hood, a teenage boarding school student whose narration anchors the action, in Ang Lee's 1997 film, The Ice Storm.
+As part of his recovery from alcoholism and learning to deal with his self-described "addictive and compulsive nature", Maguire changed his career path slightly to obtain roles where he and DiCaprio would not always be in competition for the same part.
+The move paid off when Maguire was given the role of Paul Hood, a teenage boarding school student whose narration anchors the action in Ang Lee's 1997 film The Ice Storm.
 This led to a variety of lead roles in films such as Pleasantville, The Cider House Rules, and Wonder Boys.

 In the 1998 film Fear and Loathing in Las Vegas he portrayed a hitchhiker who meets Raoul Duke and Dr. Gonzo during their drive to Las Vegas.

-In Ride with the Devil (1999), Maguire portrayed Jakob Roedel, opposite Jewel Kilcher.
-Here he played the son of a unionist German immigrant who joins his southern friends in the Missouri riders, avenging the atrocities committed against Missourians by Kansas Jayhawkers and redleggers.
+In Ride with the Devil (1999), opposite Jewel Kilcher, Maguire portrayed Jakob Roedel, the son of a unionist German immigrant who joins his Southern friends in the Missouri Riders, avenging the atrocities committed against Missourians by Kansas Jayhawkers and redleggers.
+Maguire voiced Lou in the movie Cats & Dogs (2001).

-In 2001, Maguire took a role that featured his youthful-sounding voice, a beagle puppy named Lou, in the family movie Cats & Dogs.